mildred/vim-ledger-mode/README.md

 - `<Esc>` escapes the ledger mode back to normal mode
 - `{` and `}` navigates to the previous / next transaction
 - `^` and `$` navigates to the first / last line of the current transaction
-- 'o' opens up a transaction below the current one and goes to ledger insert mode
+- 'O' and 'o' opens up a transaction before / after the current one and goes to ledger insert mode
+- `tt` to toggle the current transaction between the current date and the date of the previous transaction

 TODO:

-- `O` to open a transaction before the current one
-- `tt` to toggle the current transaction between the current date and the date of the previous transaction
 - `tr` to toggle the reconciled status
 - `<S-Tab>` and `<Tab>` to go to the previous / next field (transaction comment, account, amount)